-Cleveland County Schools -- Cleveland County’s Board of Education has a tentative plan for elementary school students to move in-person learning to four days a week starting next month.
+Cleveland County Schools -- Cleveland County’s Board of Education has a plan for elementary school students to return to in-person instruction for five days.

 Gaston County Schools -- Gaston County Schools has approved its “Plan B”, which provides for in-person instruction for students on a part-time basis.
 Students will be divided into groups.
 One group will attend school on Monday and Tuesday, and the other group will attend school on Thursday and Friday.
 All students will engage in remote learning at home on Wednesday and on the weekdays when they are not at school.

 Additionally, parents who want their child in full-time remote learning will have that option through the Gaston Virtual Academy.

 The district’s board of education voted for students in K-3 to switch to Plan A on January 5.

 Plan A will have in-class learning for K-3 students four days a week.